-And with nutrition guidelines ever shifting and evolving, it’s easy to get confused about the basics.
-Even the iconic food pyramid is gone, replaced by MyPlate — a balanced plate to illustrate the food groups.
+Pop quiz: Can you name the five food groups?
+Nutrition guidelines regularly shift and evolve, so it’s easy to get confused about the basics.
+Even the iconic food pyramid is gone, replaced by MyPlate’s balanced plate to illustrate the five food groups.

-These food groups are determined by the U.S. Department of Agriculture (USDA), which has selected recommended daily portions to help give you a healthy balance of the macronutrients carbs, protein, and fat, as well as all the micronutrients you need.
+These food groups are determined by the U.S. Department of Agriculture (USDA), which has selected recommended daily portions to help give you a healthy balance of the macronutrients carbs, protein, and fat, as well as all the micronutrients, vitamins, and minerals you need.

-All vegetables — fresh, frozen, dried, canned, and juiced — are considered part of the vegetable food group.
-There are five subgroups within the vegetable food group:
+All vegetables — fresh, frozen, dried, canned, and juiced — are part of the vegetable food group.

 The USDA recommends certain amounts from each subgroup over the course of the week, which, like all the guidelines, varies based on your age, sex, and activity level.
 You don’t need to sweat it — just make sure you’re “eating the rainbow.”